Old Courthouse (St. Louis)

-The Old St. Louis County Courthouse was built as a combination federal and state courthouse in St. Louis, Missouri.
+The Old St. Louis County Courthouse was built as a combination federal and state courthouse in St. Louis, Missouri, United States.
 Missouri's tallest habitable building from 1864 to 1894, it is now part of Gateway Arch National Park and operated by the National Park Service for historical exhibits and events.

 History

 Land for the courthouse was donated in 1816 by Judge John Baptiste Charles Lucas and St. Louis founder Auguste Chouteau.
 Lucas and Chouteau required the land be "used forever as the site on which the courthouse of the County of St. Louis should be erected."
 The Federal style courthouse was completed in 1828.

 It was designed by the firm of Laveille & Morton, which also designed the early buildings at Jefferson Barracks as well as the Old Cathedral.
 Laveille & Morton was the first architecture firm west of the Mississippi River above New Orleans.
 As street commissioner in 1823–26, Joseph C. Laveille devised the city's street name grid, with ordinal numbers for north–south streets and arboreal names for east–west streets.

 Missouri became a state in 1821, and the St. Louis population tripled in 10 years.
 A new courthouse was soon needed.
 In 1839, ground was broken on a courthouse designed by Henry Singleton in the Greek Revival style, with four wings, including an east wing that comprised the original courthouse and a three-story cupola dome at the center.

 In 1851, Robert S. Mitchell began a redesign of the courthouse in which the east wing was torn down and replaced.
 From 1855 to 1858, the west wing was remodeled.
 The famous Dred Scott citizenship case was heard in the west wing before the remodeling.

 In 1861, William Rumbold replaced the cupola with an Italian Renaissance cast iron dome modeled on St. Peter's Basilica in Vatican City.
 The United States Capitol dome, built at the same time during the American Civil War, is also modeled on the basilica.
 The St. Louis dome was completed in 1864, and Karl Ferdinand Wimar was commissioned to paint murals, which are featured in the rotunda.

 The last slave auction held at the Old Courthouse took place in 1861.
 Slave auctions were held in the Probate Courts of the Old Courthouse near the East Door.
 The Court ordered sales of slaves whose owners had died without a will or had declared bankruptcy.
 This was common practice in all Missouri courthouses.

 Rumbold's dome in the courthouse is wrought and cast iron with a copper exterior.
 Four lunettes in the dome have paintings by Carl Wimar, depicting four events in St. Louis history.
 Ettore Miragoli painted over them in 1880, but they were restored in 1888.

 Louis Brandeis was admitted to the bar in the Old Courthouse, in 1878.